rscherrer/brachypode/dev/README.md

 (Use `chmod +x ...` if needed to allow these scripts to run.)

 These scripts must be run from the root directory after the relevant executables have been built.
-Specifically, `run_tests.sh` and `run_valgrind.sh` require the test executables (e.g. configurations `Tests.txt` or `Coverage.txt`), while `run_lcov.sh` requires tests with coverage enabled (e.g. `Coverage.txt`) and `run_gprof.sh` requires the compiled program with profiling flags on (e.g. `Profile.txt`).
+Specifically, `run_tests.sh` and `run_valgrind.sh` require the test executables (e.g. configurations `tests.txt` or `coverage.txt`), while `run_lcov.sh` requires tests with coverage enabled (e.g. `Coverage.txt`) and `run_gprof.sh` requires the compiled program with profiling flags on (e.g. `profile.txt`).
 So, make sure to have the right `CMakeLists.txt` file in the root folder before building.

 Please note that these scripts are helper tools used on a Linux machine during development.
 As such, they **are not made to be compatible across platforms** and will require specific packages installed in order to run (e.g. Valgrind or LCOV).